Savi's warbler

-Savi's warbler (Locustella luscinioides) is a species of Old World warbler in the grass warbler genus Locustella.
+Savi's warbler (Locustella luscinioides) is a species of Old World warbler in the genus Locustella.
 It breeds in Europe and the western Palearctic.
 It is migratory, wintering in northern and sub-Saharan Africa.

 This small passerine bird is found in reed beds, usually with some bushes.
 Three to six eggs are laid in a nest in reeds.
 The adult has an unstreaked grey-brown back, whitish grey underparts and a lack of throat streaks, which is a distinction from the river warbler.
 The sexes are identical, as with most warblers, but young birds are yellower below.
 Like most warblers, it is insectivorous.
 This is not a shy species, but can be difficult to see in the reeds except sometimes when singing.